You are here

 McKinney-Vento Homeless Education

-American Rescue Plan Elementary and Secondary School Emergency Relief - Homeless Children and Youth II (ARP-HCY II) Formula Grant
+American Rescue Plan Elementary and Secondary School Emergency Relief

 The U.S. Department of Education under section 2001(b)(1) of the American Rescue Plan Act of 2021 is providing additional funding to help support school districts in serving students experiencing homelessness.
 The purposes of this funding include increasing the identification of homeless children and youth, providing wraparound services considering the impact of the COVID-19 pandemic, and providing assistance needed to enable homeless children and youth to attend school and participate fully in school activities.